 |Language:||English • français • italiano • português • español|

-Pointer-C3D is a standalone application for create virtual markers using C-Motion's pointer (which is no longer made or sold).
+Pointer-C3D is a standalone application for creating virtual markers using C-Motion's pointer (which is no longer made or sold).

 The pointer is used to identify locations in space without having to place reflective motion capture markers at the location.
 These locations can be resolved into any local coordinate system (e.g. relative to 3 non-colinear points) and can therefore be used to represent virtual markers that are tracked by this local coordinate system.